unifiedjs/collective/readme.md

 An initiative is a non-trivial change that significantly affects users.
 Teams must define what they deem **trivial** or **significant**.

+## Code of Conduct

+We follow the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
+Please read it at your leisure, as you agree to abide by it by interacting with @unifiedjs on GitHub.

+This Code should be copied to all documentation repositories for each project, and applies to every repository in the wider @unifiedjs ecosystem.

 ## License